SAP/code-pal-for-abap/docs/checks/cx-root-usage.md

-# code pal for ABAP

 [code pal for ABAP](../../README.md) > [Documentation](../check_documentation.md) > [CX_ROOT Usage Check](cx-root-usage.md)

 ## CX_ROOT Usage Check

 ### What is the Intent of the Check?

-The “CX_ROOT Usage" Check searches for merely "CX_ROOT" exceptions being directly used in the code (e.g.: In a TRY-CATCH block).
+This check searches for direct "CX_ROOT" exceptions being used in the code (e.g.: In a TRY-CATCH block).

 ### How does the check work?